voxeet/comms-uikit-react/README.md

 From this page <https://dashboard.dolby.io/dashboard/applications/summary> you can manage your profile and billing.

 The CommsProvider provide the token & refreshToken props to authenticate against the service.
-For more information, see the section titled Initialize the SDK with secure authentication. https://docs.dolby.io/communications-apis/docs/guides-authentication#initialize-the-sdk-with-secure-authentication
+For more information, see the section titled Initialise the SDK with secure authentication. https://docs.dolby.io/communications-apis/docs/guides-authentication#initialize-the-sdk-with-secure-authentication

 ## Install the SDK, manage the token, and create a conference